Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Supplemental Application Required?
 Yes

-Qualified applicants will be notified to complete an online supplemental application and must submit the application fee at that time.
-LECOM requires a letter of recommendation from a premedical or pre-health committee or two letters from science professors from the applicant’s undergraduate or graduate institution.
-MCAT Scores are considered; in lieu of MCAT Scores, LECOM may use an Academic Index Score that uses undergraduate and graduate GPAs in a formula calculation with ACT and/or SAT Critical Reading and Math scores.
+Qualified applicants will be notified via email to complete an online supplemental application and must submit an application fee at that time.
+LECOM requires a letter of recommendation from a premedical or pre-health committee or two letters of recommendation from science professors from the applicants undergraduate or graduate institution.
+MCAT scores are considered; in lieu of MCAT scores, LECOM may use an Academic Index Score (AIS) that uses undergraduate and graduate GPA's in a formula calculation with ACT and/or SAT Critical Reading and Math scores.
 Interviews are offered based on completion of the supplemental application.

 Supplemental Application Sent To: Screened Applicants